 Our firm has been representing clients in adjustment of status applications for over 10 years.
 We regularly check for updated policies from USCIS so that we can advise our clients appropriately.

 If you are serious about getting legal assistance a consultation is the best place to start.
-Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through complex issues and supporting documents and plan an immigration strategy for obtaining benefits.Schedule a Consultation
+Spend up to a full hour with an immigration attorney to discuss the details of your case, get answers to your questions, work through issues and supporting documents and plan an immigration strategy.Schedule a Consultation